Buy Acoustic Foam - Soundproof Foam For Acoustic Treatment

 Sound is a type of energy that is produced when an object vibrates.
 This energy expels outwards causing the surrounding air and objects to vibrate until what’s left of the energy reaches our eardrums.
-Once it reaches the ear it stimulates the cells, which your brain then interprets as sound.
+Once it reaches the ear it stimulates the cells and your brain interprets this as sound.

-These soundwaves travel through one or more channels, enter your ears and light up the brain.
+These sound waves travel through one or more channels.
+They enter your ears and light up your brain.
 The only way to stop it is to interrupt this chain of events somewhere along the route.
-This is where our acoustic products come in.
+This is where acoustic products come in.

-When recording music, for example, it is important to block out sounds from the outside such as traffic.
-Using the science above the sound waves enter the room by travelling through the outside air and hitting a window or wall causing them to vibrate on the other side.
-This results in the noise entering your recording studio and ruining your recordings.
-By utilising acoustic foam, you are helping to prevent these sound waves and vibrations from entering and also leaving the room by absorbing some of the energy.
+When recording music, for example, it is important to block out sounds from the outside.
+Sound waves enter the room by traveling through the outside air.
+They could hit a window or a wall, which will cause them to vibrate on the other side.
+Thus, the noise enters your recording studio and ruins your recordings.

-Our professional range of acoustic tiles are designed to absorb even greater amounts of noise than others available.
-The specialist shape of the foam tiles absorbs soundwaves resulting in a huge reduction of reverberation, reflections, and flutter echoes.
+Our professional range of acoustic tiles is designed to absorb even greater amounts of noise than many others on the market.
+The specialist shape of our foam tiles absorbs sound waves, resulting in a huge reduction in reverberation, reflections, and flutter echoes.

-Furthermore, our acoustic products are made in the UK to the highest British standards.
-They are made to ISO 9001 standards and even exceed UK Fire Safety regulations!
+The acoustic products you see here are only made in the UK to the very best standards.
+They conform to ISO 9001 quality control specifications and even exceed UK Fire Safety regulations!

-SoundFix Sound Guide – Sound Proofing Foam, Acoustic Foam Tiles & Bass Traps
+SoundFix Sound Guide – Soundproof Foam, Acoustic Foam Tiles & Bass Traps

 By understanding the way in which sound works in your recording room, you’ll be able to benefit the most from your acoustic products.
 The diagrams below outline such topics as reflections, reverberation, direct and indirect sound, flutter echoes and more.